-Choose menu "Forwarding Virtual Servers", and then you can view and add virtual servers in the next screen (shown in Figure 4-66).
+Choose menu "Forwarding→Virtual Servers", and then you can view and add virtual servers in the next screen (shown in Figure 4-61).
 Virtual servers can be used for setting up public services on your LAN.
 A virtual server is defined as a service port, and all requests from Internet to this service port will be redirected to the computer specified by the server IP.
 Any PC that was used for a virtual server must have a static or reserved IP address because its IP address may change when using the DHCP function.
+If you want the Virtual Servers configuration take effect, please make sure the NAT is enabled.